 When Queen Victoria entered service, she had one purpose-built specialty restaurant.
 Then as now that venue is the Todd English Restaurant.
-It is open to all guests for dinner and for lunch on sea days.
+[Note: The Todd English has now been replaced by the Verandah Restaurant] It is open to all guests for dinner and for lunch on sea days.
 There is an extra charge for this venue.
 (See our review)

 “It was first launched on the Queen Mary 2 and it worked extremely well there because she carries a lot of American passengers on the transatlantics.
 Todd English is a celebrity chef who has done very well in America.
 He is a Boston-based chef.
 He is not well known in England.
 It just sounds very English.”